-Questions of responsibility or blame are likely to be determined by the councillor's level of involvement; the extent to which the alleged breach was premeditated and/or planned; whether they have previously been investigated for a similar matter, or have been sanctioned for a previous breach; whether the conduct complained of is ongoing, repeated or has

-&lt;sup>6 The complaint must have something in it and be of meaningful quality escalated; the councillor's length of service; and level of experience/knowledge of the councillor in relation to the issue in question.
+Questions of responsibility or blame are likely to be determined by the councillor's level of involvement; the extent to which the alleged breach was premeditated and/or planned; whether they have previously being investigated for a similar matter, or have been sanctioned for a previous breach; whether the conduct complained of is ongoing, repeated or has escalated; the councillor's length of service; and level of experience/knowledge of the councillor in relation to the issue in question.

-&lt;sup>7 The application of the investigations not limited to these matters b) What are the relevant circumstances of any person affected by the alleged breach and has the alleged breach caused harm to any person?
+6 Th application of the investigations not limited to these matters b) What are the relevant circumstances of any person affected by the alleged breach and has the alleged breach caused harm to any person?